IaaS, PaaS, SaaS: Choosing the most relevant solutions for your business

 Leveraging your data protection in the cloud means you have all available information within one Backup storage in an affordable format without spending much time on its translation or transition.
 So the time needed for recovery is decreasing while critical business operations could be renewed faster.

-To minimize the total cost of ownership of your Backup, the Google team designed space-efficient “incremental forever” storage technology as a part of Cloud Backup and DR. This solution has, in its essence, the principle that you pay only for what you use and what you need.
+To minimize the total cost of ownership of your Backup, the Google team designed space-efficient “incremental forever” storage technology as a part of Cloud Backup services.
+This solution has, in its essence, the principle that you pay only for what you use and what you need.
 How does it work?
 While having your prior Backup, Google Cloud will store data for all further backups containing block-level changes according to the previous backup session data state.
 It allows for faster backups, less overhead load on your production resources, reduces the network bandwidth required to transfer related data, and cuts down storage costs by minimizing the amount of storage consumed by your backups.

 For more, you can be flexible while choosing the amount of cost you can spend and the data retention time.
 Using Google Cloud Storage, a managed service for storing unstructured data, you can select the desired storage class for your Google data recovery that corresponds to your needs achieving maximum business and cost efficiency.
 For example, using Archive Storage will enable you with the lowest-cost, highly durable storage service for data archiving, low latency access, Online Backup, and disaster recovery with data available within milliseconds.